sam1am/poetroid/README.md

 Imagine capturing moments not in pixels, but in poems.
 With Poetroid, every snapshot becomes an ode, a sonnet, or a haiku.
 Crafted from a lunchbox, this little marvel uses self-hosted multi-modal models to peek into the soul of your surroundings and pen poems just for you.

 🎚 Dial a Poet: Twist the top-side dial to select your poet.
-🖨 Print Poetic Visions: Each poem is instantly printed out on a thermal printer for you to keep, scrapbook, or pin to the refrigerator.
+🖨 Print Poetic Visions: Each poem is instantly printed out on a thermal printer for you to keep, scrapbook, pin to the refrigerator, put under you pillow, or simply gaze upon with unbounded joy.
 🔧 Off-the-shelf Heart: Built with accessible, DIY-friendly parts and a whole lot of love for the whole lot of you.

 _Speak "stilton," and summon stanzas that sketch the scenery in syllables!_